-DS: Typically, we fund in the range of 15-17 grantees per year but last year we had 20 which was a record.
+DS: Typically, we fund in the range of 15-17 grantees per year but last year we had over 20 which was a record.

 Q: How far into the process is the Foundation this year and when can we expect to know this year’s grantees?

-DS: This was our first year using an electronic application process and we received a record one hundred grant applications!
+DS: This was our second year using an electronic application process and we received a record one hundred grant applications!
 We have completed our first round of reviews and are currently performing a financial review of the remaining grantees.
 The board will meet soon to finalize this years’ grantees and should have an announcement in June.

 The Qlarant Foundation is the philanthropic arm of Qlarant, also a national not-for-profit organization committed to Creating Solutions to Transform Health.